 The consolidated entity operates in the industry of manufacturing tuna oil and encapsulated products in Australia.
-Whereas in the previous financial year, a treasury segment was separately disclosed, the Chief Executive Officer and the Board of Directors consider that there is no true separation of the treasury function from the primary business and operating segment of the consolidated entity, nutritional oil and microencapsulated powders.
 Financial information about the business as a whole is reported to and reviewed by the Chief Executive Officer and Board of Directors on a monthly basis, in order to assess performance and determine the allocation of resources.